Lv1Fishy/CISC3140/notes/journal.md

 Worked on the Inventory UI, added a bunch of visual icons. \
 Scripts for Inventory UI and items requires further coding or may need to be scrapped.

+## 4/9/2025 Jiahui ##
+Continued working on the Inventory UI, scrapped the scripts for Item and Inventory UI

 ## 4/9/2025 Oscar Huang ##
 Updated Link to Link.md \
 Updated and added new link and link to asset packs into the file \